jsbnr/nr-custom-viz-lab/readme.md

 Custom visualization [configuration options](https://docs.newrelic.com/docs/new-relic-solutions/build-nr-ui/custom-visualizations/configuration-options/) are configured in `nr1.json` which manages the metadata for the viz.
 We provide a schema that defines what configuration options should appear.

 In this case we would like to add a drop down of currencies for the user to choose from.
-Edit the `nr1.json` file and add the `configuration` block as follows:
+Edit the `nr1.json` file and update the `configuration` block as follows:

 ```
 {